 Lastly, you will push your pipe into the fitting.
 Make sure that you have pushed it all the way in, in order to avoid causing leaks in the future.

 How Much Do Sharkbite Fittings Cost?

 Sharkbite fittings work well with both PEX and copper pipe.
 While you don’t need to use a tube fitting with a copper pipe, it is essential that you use it with the PEX pipe in order to obtain the best possible seal.

-Consult With A Plumber
+Consult With A Professional Plumber